mashumafi/nylon/README.md

 ### Callable

-The custom implementation of `FuncRef`.
+A custom implementation of `FuncRef`.
 The main benefit of `Callable` is it will increment the refrence counter for instances passed in.

 ### Cancelling